alexandretperez/Autossential-Legacy/README.md

 # Autossential.Activities

-A set of custom activities designed to work with RPA tools based on Windows Workflow Foundation, e.g: UiPath.
+A set of custom activities designed to work with the RPA tool UiPath or any other based on Windows Workflow Foundation.